meppu/revard/README.md

 > Check out [this file](https://github.com/meppu/website/blob/main/js/index.js) for an example of WebSocket usage.

-Revard's WebSocket functionality is designed to be simpler than that of Lanyard.

 You can establish a WebSocket connection by using the `/gateway` endpoint.
 Revard uses JSON for sending and receiving data.

 After connecting, you need to send a ping every 30 seconds.
 You can accomplish this by sending a `ping` frame or by simply sending the following data: